mahautsegonzac/disaster_response_pipeline/README.md

     SQLite database created by ETL

     tuned_classifier.pkl
-    Machine learnign model saved as a pickle file
+    Machine learning model saved as a pickle file

     go.html
     Template used when building the web app